-- A. Immediate Hearing Following the Initial Review Meeting, a student may elect to immediately move forward with a Hearing and respond to the charges. - a.
-Students are asked to state "Responsible" or "Not Responsible" for each charge. - b.
-Students will have the opportunity to provide their perspective of the case. - c.
-Students will review possible sanctions/outcomes of the case, dependent on decision. - d.
-Students will receive a decision letter via their UNF email within 14 class days. - B. Administrative Hearing Following the Initial Review Meeting, a student may elect to schedule a formal Administrative Hearing with their Hearing Administrator. - a.
-Students are provided a minimum 3-class day prior notice for their Administrative Hearing. - b.
-Students are asked to state "Responsible" or "Not Responsible" for each charge. - c.
-Students will have the opportunity to provide their perspective of the case. - d.
-Students will review possible sanctions/outcomes of the case, dependent on decision.

-- e.
-Students will receive a decision letter via their UNF email within 14 class days. - 2.
-Whether a resident is in violation of these Rules and Regulations shall be based on information shared during the hearing, in addition to any reported documentation. - 3.
-Should the charged resident receive proper notice and fail to appear at the hearing, the hearing administrator may proceed with the hearing and decide on the case based on the information available, and/or forward the case to the Dean of Students Office University Conduct. - 4.
-If, during the hearing, it is determined that the charged resident is responsible for violations connected with the same incident other than those cited in the original charges, the hearing administrator may issue an additional charge letter to the student and allow the student three (3) class-days' notice prior to discussing the additional charges.
-These charges may then be discussed in a separate scheduled hearing. - 5.
-The charged resident has the opportunity to respond to the information during the hearing. - 6.
-The charged resident has the right to an Advisor throughout the Housing and Residence Life Conduct process.
-The respondent, complainant, and any witnesses may be accompanied during the conduct process by an advisor of their choice.
+- Immediate Hearing Following the Initial Review Meeting, a student may elect to immediately move forward with a Hearing and respond to the charges. - o Students are asked to state "Responsible" or "Not Responsible" for each charge. - Students will have the opportunity to provide their perspective of the case. - Students will review possible sanctions/outcomes of the case, dependent on decision. - Students will receive a decision letter via their UNF email within 14 class days. - Administrative Hearing Following the Initial Review Meeting, a student may elect to schedule a formal Administrative Hearing with their Hearing Administrator. - Students are provided a minimum 3-class day prior notice for their Administrative Hearing. - Students are asked to state "Responsible" or "Not Responsible" for each charge. - Students will have the opportunity to provide their perspective of the case. - Students will review possible sanctions/outcomes of the case, dependent on decision. - Students will receive a decision letter via their UNF email within 14 class days. - Whether a resident is in violation of these Rules and Regulations shall be based on information shared during the hearing, in addition to any reported documentation. - Should the charged resident receive proper notice and fail to appear at the hearing, the hearing administrator may proceed with the hearing and decide on the case based on the information available, and/or forward the case to the Dean of Students Office University Conduct. - If, during the hearing, it is determined that the charged resident is responsible for violations connected with the same incident other than those cited in the original charges, the hearing administrator may issue an additional charge letter to the student and allow the student three (3) class-days' notice prior to discussing the additional charges.
+These charges may then be discussed in a separate scheduled hearing. - The charged resident has the opportunity to respond to the information during the hearing. - The charged resident has the right to an Advisor throughout the Housing and Residence Life Conduct process.
+The respondent, complainant, and any witnesses may be accompanied during the conduct process by an advisor of their choice. - It is the respective party's responsibility to make appropriate arrangements for their advisor to attend the hearing, which shall not be delayed due to scheduling conflicts of the chosen advisor.